qorf/quorum-server/README.md

 ## Quorum Website

 1. Clone the quorum-server repository
 2. Clone the quorum-website repository inside the quorum-server repository
 3. Either change the .yml file to use the non-production version of the conf file or generate self-signed certificates and place them in the folder named "secret."
 One command for doing this is listed in Common Issues.
+4. Copy the default environment file for the local server and change it if used in production (e.g., cp env-dev .env).

-4. Use the terminal and go to the quorum-server location, then type docker-compose up.
+5. Use the terminal and go to the quorum-server location, then type docker-compose up.
 The -d may be used to run the server in daemon mode.

 ## Common Issues